Katerina828/IWE/README.md

 # IWE

-On the Weaknesses of Backdoor-based Model Watermarking: An Information-theoretic Prospective
+Official templete for paper: **On the Weaknesses of Backdoor-based Model Watermarking: An Information-theoretic Prospective** (under review)

+The code will coming soon ~ ~